 - When fruits and veggies are on sale, stock up.
 Buy extra, and freeze them for future meals.

 - Look for seasonal produce.
 Due to the accessibility of it, it’s usually much cheaper.

 - Frozen and canned (make sure to get low-sodium!) vegetables typically cost less than fresh.
+Consumers even benefit from a higher intake of key nutrients in frozen items because they are preserved within hours of harvest.
 Items such as chopped onions, spinach, bell peppers, carrots, and peas make it easy to toss into any meal without the time constraints of cutting and prepping fresh vegetables.